MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/bank-feature.md

 ---

 # Local Banking Feature
-This feature provides improved efficiency and prevents user from making mistakes during entering the Customer and Vendor bank account data by capturing the bank specific information and eliminating the need to re-enter it every time.
+This feature provides improved efficiency and prevents user from making mistakes during entering the customer and vendor bank account data by capturing the bank specific information and eliminating the need to re-enter it every time.
 Such functionality is needed even more as more bank transactions are executed electronically.

 ## Banking Setup
-New Banking setup introduces:
+The new banking setup introduces:
-- General Information – assigning to Bank Account No.
+- General Information – assigning to bank account number
-- Numbering – Payment orders Nos., Bank statement No.
+- Numbering – Payment order numbers, bank statement numbers
 - Import, Export Information
 - Information for posting and applying
-- Settings for payment orders / bank statements
+- Settings for payment orders and bank statements

-New fields added in Bank Account, Customer Bank Account and in Vendor Bank Account.
+New fields are added on the **Bank Account**, **Customer Bank Account** and **Vendor Bank Account** pages.

 ## Company Default Bank Account

-Default Bank Account Code added to the Company Information.
+The **Default Bank Account Code** field is added on the **Company Information** page.

 ## Sales Documents and Bank Accounts

 It is quite common for companies to have multiple bank accounts open with multiple banking institutions in order to lower the cost of financial transactions.
-For that purpose [!INCLUDE[d365fin](../../includes/d365fin_md.md)] needs to enable users to select the preferred bank account to be printed on Sales Documents.
+For that purpose [!INCLUDE[d365fin](../../includes/d365fin_md.md)] needs to enable users to select the preferred bank account to be printed on sales documents.

-Bank Account Code selection was added on Sales Documents, and information from selected bank account is transferred to the Sales Header.
+The **Bank Account Code** field is added on sales documents, and information from the selected bank account is transferred to the sales header.

-Additional fields for payment identification were added to the Sales Header (Specific Symbol, Variable Symbol, Constant Symbol, etc.).
-This information is transferred to the posted document and Customer Ledger Entry during posting.
-This allows payments application to invoices precisely.
+Additional fields for payment identification are added to the sales header, such as **Specific Symbol**, **Variable Symbol**, and **Constant Symbol**.
+This information is transferred to the posted document and customer ledger entry during posting.
+This allows you to apply payments to invoices precisely.

 ## Purchase Documents and Bank Accounts

-It is quite common for Vendors to have multiple bank accounts open with multiple banking institutions.
-For this purpose [!INCLUDE[d365fin](../../includes/d365fin_md.md)] needs to enable users to select Vendor bank account for payment on Purchase Documents.
+It is quite common for vendors to have multiple bank accounts open with multiple banking institutions.
+For this purpose [!INCLUDE[d365fin](../../includes/d365fin_md.md)] needs to enable users to select a vendor bank account for payment on purchase documents.

-Vendor Bank Account Code selection was added on Purchase documents and information from selected Vendor bank account is transferred to the Purchase Header.
+The **Vendor Bank Account Code** field is added on purchase documents and information from the selected vendor bank account is transferred to the purchase header.

-Additional fields for payment identification were added to the Purchase Header (Specific Symbol, Variable Symbol, Constant Symbol, etc.).
-This information is transferred to the posted document and Vendor Ledger entry during posting.
-This allows using this information for payments suggesting and also applying afterwards.
+Additional fields for payment identification were added to the purchase header, such as **Specific Symbol**, **Variable Symbol**, and **Constant Symbol**.
+This information is transferred to the posted document and vendor ledger entry during posting.
+This allows you to use this information for payments suggesting and application.

-## Bank statement and Payment Orders
+## Bank Statement and Payment Orders

-Allows you to create payment orders and bank statements.
-Unlimited number of bank accounts can be registered various banking institutions and in different currencies.
+This allows you to create payment orders and bank statements.
+An unlimited number of bank accounts can be registered for various banking institutions and in different currencies.
 You can import and export files (listings and orders) from banking software.

 ### Main Features:
 - Create, post and export a payment order